An Optimal Transport-driven Approach for Cultivating Latent Space in Online Incremental Learning: Related work

 \section{Related work}

-Previous works attempt to tackle the problem of catastrophic forgetting by efficiently designing the training process in a number of ways. \textbf{Memory-based} approaches utilize episodic memory to store past data \cite{robins1995catastrophic, chaudhry2018efficient, chaudhry2019continual, saha2021gradient} or employ deep generative models \cite{shin2017continual, li2017learning} to produce pseudo samples from the previous history. \textbf{Architecture-based} methods dynamically allocate a separate subnetwork for each task \cite{ostapenko2019learning, von2019continual} to maintain the knowledge of old tasks. \textbf{Regularization-based} approaches encourage important parameters of old tasks to lie in their close vicinity \cite{kirkpatrick2017overcoming, zenke2017continual, yin2020sola} by penalizing their changes.
-Among these three main lines of work, our method falls into the memory-based approach category, which utilizes the advantages of buffer memory to preserve the discriminative characteristics of data.
+\paragraph{Continual Learning (CL)} Generally, previous works attempt to tackle the problem of \textit{catastrophic forgetting} in CL in three main ways: \textbf{(I) Regularization-based approaches} encourage important parameters of old tasks to lie in their close vicinity \citep{kirkpatrick2017overcoming, DBLP:conf/iclr/LooST21, dao2024lifelong} by penalizing their changes. \textbf{(II) Architecture-based methods} dynamically allocate a separate subnetwork for each task \citep{DBLP:journals/corr/RusuRDSKKPH16, pmlr-v162-kang22b, tran2025boosting} to maintain the knowledge of old tasks.
+And \textbf{(III) Memory-based approaches} utilize episodic memory to store past data \citep{chaudhry2018efficient, hacohen2025predicting, thanh2025few, anh2025mutual} or employ deep generative models \citep{shin2017continual, egorov2021boovae} to produce pseudo samples from the previous history.
+Among these three main lines of work, methods for OCIL, including ours, fall into the memory-based approach category, which utilizes the advantages of buffer memory to preserve the discriminative characteristics of data so far, effectively reducing \textit{catastrophic forgetting} in this challenging scenario.